rajdip20/80-Day-With-Python/README.md

 <a href="https://github.com/rajdip20/100-Day-With-Python/tree/main/Day%2071">Day 71</a>: Today I learn about Data Exploration with Pandas by Analysing the
 Post-University Salaries of Graduates by Major.
 The analysis called <a href="https://github.com/rajdip20/80-Day-With-Python/blob/main/Day%2071/Data%20Exploration/Data_Exploration.ipynb">Data Exploration</a>.<br>

+<a href="https://github.com/rajdip20/100-Day-With-Python/tree/main/Day%2072">Day 72</a>: Today I learn more about Data Exploration with Pandas and
+analyse the Popularity of Different Programming Languages over Time.
+The analysis called <a href="https://github.com/rajdip20/80-Day-With-Python/blob/main/Day%2072/programming%20language/Programming_Languages.ipynb">Programming Language</a>.<br>